drakkan/sftpgo/scripts/README.md

 Basically there is a sub command for each REST API and the following global arguments:

- - `--debug`, default disabled, print useful debug info.
+ - `-d`, `--debug`, default disabled, print useful debug info.
- - `--base-url`, default `http://127.0.0.1:8080`.
+ - `-b`, `--base-url`, default `http://127.0.0.1:8080`.
 Base URL for SFTPGo REST API
- - `--auth-type`, HTTP auth type.
+ - `-a`, `--auth-type`, HTTP auth type.
 Supported HTTP auth type are `basic` and `digest`.
 Default none
- - `--auth-user`, user for HTTP authentication
+ - `-u`, `--auth-user`, user for HTTP authentication
- - `--auth-password`, password for HTTP authentication
+ - `-p`, `--auth-password`, password for HTTP authentication
- - `--insecure`, enable to ignore verifying the SSL certificate.
+ - `-i`, `--insecure`, enable to ignore verifying the SSL certificate.
 Default disabled
- - `--no-color`, disable color highligth for JSON responses.
+ - `-t`, `--no-color`, disable color highligth for JSON responses.
 You need python pygments module 1.5 or above for this to work.
-Default disabled if pygments is found, enabled if not found
+Default disabled if pygments is found, enabled if not found.
+Please read the note at the end of this doc for colors in Windows command prompt.

 For each subcommand `--help` shows the available arguments, try for example: